-- Academic Registrar (Chair)

-- Quality Assurance Lead (Secretary)

-- IT Lead

-- Director of Studies (English language education)

-- Admissions Lead

-- Operations Manager

-- Programme Leaders

-- Two academic faculty members (Further Education and Higher Education)

-- Student Experience Leader

-- 1 current learner representative

-The Academic Council meets twice per annum and additionally when and as required.

-The Quorum shall consist of at least three members of the Academic Council and at least one learner representative (3 persons in total).

-- Establish, maintain, develop and monitor the strategy and effectiveness of quality assurance and standards of academic provision in the College within the overall context of the Academic Strategy of Dorset College acting as the final arbiter of all quality related decisions. - Approve the development of new academic programmes in the College.
-This approval will be cognisant of potential learner numbers and the capability of the College to accommodate such a programme within its facilities and available resources. - Review and approve decision-making that has been taken by other College groups, and committees and subcommittees. - 4.
-Review the operations of other groups and committees in the College. - 5.
+Membership Academic Registrar (Chair) Quality Assurance Lead (Secretary) IT Lead Director of Studies (English language education) Admissions Lead Operations Manager Programme Leaders Two academic faculty members (Further Education and Higher Education) Student Experience Leader 1 current learner representative Frequency of Meetings The Academic Council meets twice per annum and additionally when and as required.
+Quorum The Quorum shall consist of at least three members of the Academic Council and at least one learner representative (3 persons in total).
+Terms of Reference Establish, maintain, develop and monitor the strategy and effectiveness of quality assurance and standards of academic provision in the College within the overall context of the Academic Strategy of Dorset College acting as the final arbiter of all quality related decisions.
+Approve the development of new academic programmes in the College.
+This approval will be cognisant of potential learner numbers and the capability of the College to accommodate such a programme within its facilities and available resources.
+Review and approve decision-making that has been taken by other College groups, and committees and subcommittees.
+Review the operations of other groups and committees in the College.
 Assign responsibility for quality assurance tasks, such as an owner for a new programme development, programme review and all accreditation applications.